genericmethod/moneymate/README.md

 - Further inline documentation / info logs
 - API Health checks
 - Use a money library to handle monetary values - joda-money / java-money
+- Use Wiremock and Rest-Assured for integration testing

+In retrospect could have used a smaller framework such as SparkJava